ABRSM Grade 5 Theory Syllabus

 • Cadences (perfect, imperfect, plagal, interrupted)

-While the Grade 5 Theory exam no longer requires students to compose or complete a melody, an awareness of how melody works remains important.
+While the Grade 5 Theory exam no longer requires students to compose or complete a melody, understanding how melody works remains important.

 • Recognising phrase structure

-• Practising with short melodic examples as enrichment
+• Practising with short melodic examples for enrichment

 Preparing for the Exam

-The Grade 5 Theory exam is designed not just to test knowledge, but also to encourage clear thinking and confidence with written music.
-My teaching approach begins with the big picture, before moving into detail and practice with past papers, so students are fully ready on exam day.
+The Grade 5 Theory exam is designed not just to test knowledge, but to encourage clear thinking and confidence with written music.
+My approach begins with the big picture, then moves into detail and timed practice with past papers, so every student is fully ready on exam day.

-Every student’s journey through the syllabus is different.
-Book a free consultation and I’ll guide you through the best approach for your child.
+Book your free, no-obligation online consultation and I’ll guide you through the best approach for your child.

 Plan Your Child's Next Step